warthog9/tenstorrent.github.io/core/systems/quietbox/support.md

 And change the setting to **OS First**.

-### Boot issues (unseated cards)
+### Boot issues or cards not appearing in software (unseated cards)

-If you're having issues with delayed boot times or booting at all, it's possible that in shipment, one or more n300 cards in TT-QuietBox become unseated.
+If you're having issues with delayed boot times or booting at all, or cards aren't appearing in TT-SMI or other software, it's possible that in shipment, one or more n300 cards in TT-QuietBox become unseated.

 Note that some technical expertise and caution will be required to avoid damaging the system components.